Compare

 Individual Stocks vs ETFs: Control, Complexity, and Compounding

-A decision framework for choosing individual stocks or ETFs based on edge, time budget, and behavior stability.
+A decision framework for choosing individual stocks or ETFs based on edge, time budget, taxes, and the discipline to follow your rules through drawdowns.

 Open page →